Avedøre: History

 Prior to 1 April 1974, Avedøre was an exclave of Glostrup Municipality.
 On that date, Avedøre was combined with neighboring Hvidovre Municipality.

-Transportation
+Transport

-From the Avedøre railway station, the S-train line A runs to Copenhagen city center.
-Arriving at Copenhagen Central Station takes approximately 15 minutes with the A line train from Avedøre.
+Avedøre is served by Avedøre railway station, located on the Køge radial of Copenhagen's S-train network.
+The station is served regularly by trains on the A-line which have a journey time to central Copenhagen of around 15 minutes.